The process we use to support all children

 All children at Freshford Church School are provided with quality first teaching in an inclusive classroom that is differentiated to meet the diverse needs of all learners.
 This whole school approach of continually assessing, planning and reviewing teaching to allow every child to achieve their full potential is the starting point for identifying whether a child requires ‘additional or different’ teaching provision and what kind of provision is needed.

-If a child, despite quality first teaching is still not making expected progress, additional, personalised support will be put in place eg small group pre/post-teaching, extra 1:1 reading sessions, adaptions to the classroom environment.
-We may also involve external agencies eg educational psychologist, speech and language to assess the child.
-An IEP (individual education plan) will be drawn up to set targets.
+If progress is still not being made we may involve external agencies eg educational psychologist, speech and language to assess the child.
+An IEP (individual education plan) will also be drawn up to set and review specific targets.
 This support will arise from and continue to follow a four part cycle, known as the graduated approach, through which earlier decisions and actions are revisited, refined and revised, leading to a growing understanding of the child’s needs and of what supports the child in making good progress and securing good outcomes, as described below:

 Assess: Data on the child held by the school will be collated in order to make an accurate assessment of the child’s needs.
 Parents will be invited to contribute to this early discussion to support the identification of action to improve outcomes.